-For most users, particularly with Microsoft Windows 10, the last operating system you will ever need, there has been no need for product keys because there has been no “new” version of Windows.
-When this article was first published in August 2021, Windows 11 was a pending release – now that it’s available, we have tips on how to find your product key in Windows 11.
+For most users, particularly with Microsoft Windows 10, there has been no need for product keys because there has been no “new” version of Windows.
+When this article was first published in August 2021, Windows 11 was a pending release; now that it’s available, we have tips on how to find your product key in Windows 11.
 However, some users may still need to know their Windows 10 product key.

 This how-to tutorial shows you how to find your Windows 10 product key using the power of the operating system itself.